configcat/docs/website/docs/sdk-reference/elixir.md

 }
 ```

-### Hash
+### Map
-You can set up the SDK to load your feature flag & setting overrides from a hash.
+You can set up the SDK to load your feature flag & setting overrides from a map.

 ```elixir
 map = %{